 We have also donated food to our seniors in our community.

-In addition, in November the Millstone Township Cub Scouts “scouted for food” and donated more than 1,000 pounds of non-perishable goods to our church, which has allowed us to set up a food pantry at the Ministry Center.
+In addition, in November the Millstone Township Cub Scouts “scouted for food” and donated more than 1,000 pounds of non-perishable goods to our church, which has allowed us to continue stocking our food pantry at the Ministry Center.

-We are now offering this food to needy people in our community.
-The pantry at the Ministry Center has been open on Saturday mornings from 10:00 am until noon beginning on January 21st.
-If people are in need and cannot come at that time, they can call the church office (732-446-2300) to schedule an Appointment.
+We are offering this food to needy people in our community and surrounding area.
+The pantry at the Ministry Center is open on the second and fourth Saturday morning each month from 10:00 am until noon If people are in need and cannot come at that time, they can call the church office (732-446-2300) to schedule an Appointment.

 We are in need of volunteers to man the pantry and help keep things organized.
 Please contact Barbara Truscinski if you can help out on a Saturday morning for 2 hours.